Saurabh-Ratnaparkhi/ML-Regression-Bike-Sharing-Demand-Prediction/README.md

 * It was also found that these trends are prominent only during weekdays and working days, leading us to make a safe assumption that office-goers make a notable contribution in bike sharing demand.
 * In addition, seasons were observed to have a notable effect on bike rentals, seeing high traffic during the summers and a significant low during the winters.

+## 📖 Evaluation Metric
+The metrics measured for evaluating performance of bike share prediction models are:
+  * MSE
+  * RMSE
+  * MAE
+  * R-SQUARED, and
+  * Adjusted R-SQUARED

+As the data available is collected only over the period of one year, time-series forecasting is not considered.
+But instead, traditional regressive Machine Learning Models are trained and evaluated
+  * Linear Regression
+  * Lasso Regression
+  * Decision Tree
+The top models are picked to tune hyperparameters in order to further optimize their results.

+## 📖 Results